seacloth/onf/README.md

 # onf

-> A simple way to swap your configurations.
+> a simple way to swap your configurations.

 onf is a minimal dotfile profile switcher written in Rust. define named profiles, each owning a set of config files. one command and everything's symlinked into place.